NanashiTheNameless/PrintTolCalc/README.md

 ### Standalone

-If you would prefer not to instal it and just use it directly there is also a standalone version avalible!
+If you would prefer not to instal it and just use it directly there is also a standalone version available!
 [PrintTolCalc.Standalone.py](<https://github.com/NanashiTheNameless/PrintTolCalc/raw/refs/heads/main/PrintTolCalc.Standalone.py>)

 Just replace `PrintTolCalc` with `PrintTolCalc.Standalone.py` when you go to use it!